ajmarroquin/ynab-api-starter-kit/README.md

 Copy and paste your client id and redirect URI into the `src/config.json` file.

-## Development

-Check out the [YNAB API Documentation](https://api.youneedabudget.com/) for more information on how to use the YNAB API.

-This example uses [Vue.js](https://vuejs.org/) but it is not required.
-Feel free to use whatever framework or libraries you prefer.

 ### `npm start`
 Runs the development server (defaults to `localhost:8080`) and watches for changes.